TheGrandmother/stm8forge/README.md

 ## Features
 * Generate a ninja build file to build a project using SDCC
-* Provides a rudimentary unittesting frmework built on μCsim
+* Provides a rudimentary unit testing framework built on μCsim
 * Dead code elimination using `stm8dce`
 * Automatically resolves the used peripherals from the STM8CubeMx report file (the .txt ones) and include the appropriate files from the `STM8S_StdPeriph`library (not included)
 * Support building for debugging